Logickin-Lambda/sunvox_3xlog/src/fundamental/logic_gates.md

 ## NAND and NOR Gate

-Despite not common in SunVox, Nand and Nor gate are worth a mention.
+Despite not common in SunVox, **Nand and Nor gate** are worth a mention.
 They are known as universal gates, meaning that their properties can emulate all other logic gates.
 Universal gates are common in real world digital circuits, due to its properties able to simplify the design.
-To make such gate, all you need is to attach a not gate after the output of the And/Or gate.
+To make such gate, all you need is to attach a not gate after the output of the **AND/OR Gate**.
 Nonetheless, they required one more module to implement, so they are not frequently used in SunVox.

 Truth table and simulation of a NOR gate: